The Basil Brush Show: Madison

 An American who was introduced as 'Madison Square-Gardens', Madison is a fashion student living in the flat upstairs.
 She was on the show from 2004 to 2007.
 The character of Madison is played by Laura Evans, a singer/songwriter from Aberdare in South Wales.
 Her initial designs were thrown out by Basil, having mistaken them for rubbish.
 Madison is Stephen's third love interest in the show.
 She pronounces Basil's name in the southern US way, as Bay-zull.
 When things start going wrong, she often protests that the only reason she is still in the UK is because she has lost her passport.
 Her name comes from Madison Square Garden.

 Anil

 Appearing in every series of the show, Anil is the owner of Basil's local hangout, Anil's Caff.
 Like Mr Stephen, he is shown to have a less than average intelligence, and a running joke through the series is the terrible quality of his food.
 It is revealed that he is sexist in Bend it like Basil.
 He is played by Ajay Chhabra.
 In the episode Camping it is revealed that Anil wears a wig, has a glass eye, false teeth and a prosthetic wooden leg.
+His false teeth was seen again in "Toothache" much to the "dentists" shock.